 If that is you, a builder is a reasonable place to start, and a custom build would be money spent before you need it.

-When custom wins clearly
+When does a custom website clearly win?

 Your website is meant to bring in real customers and compete in local search.